theycallmeswift/theycallmeswift.github.com/_posts/2013-10-25-dont-throw-that-hackathon.md

 that's probably not a huge surprise.
 Over the last few years, I've literally been to hundreds of them and played every role from hacker to organizer and back.
-I've also founded a couple of hackathon related companies (more on those later) and I've been known to write about hackathon occasionally too.
+I've also founded a couple of hackathon related companies (more on those later) and I've been known to write about hackathons occasionally too.
 These are some observations I've made along the way.

 ![They Call Me Swift](/img/dont-throw-that-hackathon/page0002.jpg)